 Repairing some of the most threatened ecology in the state creates a lifeline for fragile species, and a valuable flood-control alternative to levees and dams.

 Our work allows riparian areas the full breadth of their natural purpose: nurseries for young salmon, rich habitat for birds, mammals and pollinators, a buffer zone for floodwaters, and a place for people to reconnect with the natural world.
-Our experience in the field and close connections with communities has taught us that restored floodplains can also provide much more.
+Our experience in the field and close connections with communities have taught us that restored floodplains can also provide much more.

 River forests lower flood risk to downstream communities by reducing erosion and allowing floodwaters to slow down and spread out.